sap-tutorials/sap-build-process-automation/tutorials/spa-setup-desktop-agent/spa-setup-desktop-agent.md

   - How to register a tenant in the Desktop Agent

 ## Intro
-The Desktop Agent is a component of SAP Intelligent Robotic Process Automation that is installed locally on user desktops.
+The Desktop Agent is a component of SAP Build Process Automation that is installed locally on user desktops.
 It executes automation projects that launch and run applications of various kinds, read information from screens, enter data, click options, and process data.

 ---

 ### About the Desktop Agent

-The Desktop Agent is an on-premise component of SAP Process Automation that is installed locally on user desktops.
+The Desktop Agent is an on-premise component of SAP Build Process Automation that is installed locally on user desktops.
 It executes automation projects that launch and run applications of various kinds, read information from screens, enter data, click options, and process data.

 Projects are assigned to tenants running on a Desktop Agent.
 You can see what your Desktop Agent is doing at all times thanks to the convenient system tray, or `Systray`, that is always accessible while your Desktop Agent is ready or active.